KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 ```

 Finally, we encode an integer, check the resulting type and decode it again.
-That wasn't too complicated now was it?
+That wasn't too complicated now, was it?

 ### Arbitrary pointers

 Lets extend the code to support arbitrary heap pointers.
-As previously discussed, this can be achieved by setting the sign-bit to 1.
+As previously discussed, this can be achieved by setting the sign bit to 1.
 Lets implement it!

 ```c